icon-project/IBC-Integration/README.md

 For deployment and usage follow steps provided [here](https://github.com/izyak/icon-ibc/tree/master).

+## Local Setup and End-to-End Testing Using Dive CLI

+For Setting up nodes , deploy contracts and end-to-end testing follow setps provided [here](./docs/ibc-setup-using-dive-cli.md)

 ## Developing IBC Dapp <a name = "developing-ibc-dapp"> </a>

 To build dapp that is compatible with our smart contract based IBC Host you can follow the docs provided in mock ibc dapp samples.
 Sample for cosmwasm contract [here](./contracts/cosmwasm-vm/cw-mock-ibc-dapp/README.md).
 Sample for icon contract [here](./contracts/javascore/modules/mockapp/src/main/java/ibc/mockapp/MockApp.java)

 ## Contributing <a name = "contributing"> </a>